Allergies and the Immune System

 Spleen (a fist-sized organ located in the abdominal cavity)

-Thymus (two lobes that join in front of the trachea behind the breast bone)
+Thymus (2 lobes that join in front of the trachea behind the breastbone)

-Tonsils (two oval masses in the back of the throat)
+Tonsils (2 oval masses in the back of the throat)

 How does a person become allergic?